The Student Career Roadmap for international students

 Health insurance

-As a student with or without a part-time job, you have to pay health insurance contributions based on your earnings.
+If you have a part-time job and work no more than 20 hours a week, you will still be covered by your student health insurance and therefore not treated as an employee.
+That means that you will not pay health insurance contributions based on your earnings.
 However, if you work more than 20 hours a week, you will have to pay an earnings-related health insurance contribution.
 We recommend that you talk to your employer about this, before you take on extra hours.

 Unemployment insurance